 Every ASP.NET web site consists of at least one web page stored in a single file with the extension .aspx.
-There is usually more than one file, as you will see as we go along.
+There is usually more than one file, as you saw in Chapter 1.
 The .aspx file is called a content file.
 Some developers call it the markup file, which makes sense when you remember that HTML stands for HyperText Markup Language.

-The contents of the page itself are comprised of "server controls" and "normal" HTML.
+The contents of the page itself are composed of "server controls" and "normal" HTML.
 Server controls are simply controls with code that runs on the server.
-Normal HTML is sent to the browser "as is."
-For technical details on how these pages are processed by the web server, see the sidebar below, "How Pages Are Processed on the Server."
+Normal HTML in the .aspx file is sent to the browser "as is."
+All you really need to know to create ASP.NET pages is that HTML is rendered at the browser, and the controls are processed on the server.
+If you want to know the technical details, you can see the sidebar "How Pages Are Processed on the Server," but that requires some background in object-oriented programming that we won't go into here in detail.